MarcusVirg/resume-site/content/projects/creations/resplice.md

 featured: true
 ---

-Resplice introduces a new way to contact information, never ask anyone for updated info again.
+Resplice introduces a new way to share contact information, never ask anyone for updated info again.